jordibisbal/maybe-php/README.md

 ## Lifting

-You can lift a function (closure) to *Maybe* by using *lift()*, doing so result in a function with the same signature but return a Maybe, when invoking the lifted function, if any of the argument is a *None* or and *Failure* will return into one, any *Some* or *Deferred* will be resolved before the original function is invoked.
+You can lift a function (closure) to *Maybe* by using *lift()*, doing so result in a function with the same signature but return a Maybe, when invoking the lifted function, if any of the argument is a *None* or a *Failure* will return into one otherwise will be resolved before the original function is invoked.

 ```php
 $lifted = function (int $first, int $second): int { return $first + $second; };